curasystems/q/README.md

     name: my-service
     description: A little service that does not do much
     version: 0.2.0
-    path: build/Release

 The preceding manifest describes a package called 'my-service' with version 0.2.0.
-It includes all files in the folder build/Release relative to the manifest file itself.
+It includes all files in the folder where q.manifest resides in.

 > By default all files matched by .gitignore are not included.
 If .gitignore excludes node_modules it might be sensible to include the node\_modules folder explicitly using **include: ['node\_modules']**